Yu Chang Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.00 team ERA ranks 11th among all league pitching staffs.
+- The Cubs have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

-- The Cubs give up the second-fewest home runs in baseball (88 total, one per game).
+- The Cubs allow the fifth-fewest home runs in baseball (94 total, one per game).

-- Hendricks gets the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- Stroman (9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched) goes for his 10th victory when he makes the start for the Cubs, his 20th of the season.

-- The right-hander's last time out came on Sunday against the New York Yankees, when he threw 5 2/3 innings, surrendering four earned runs while allowing 10 hits.
+- The righty's most recent time out was on Thursday, July 6 against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while allowing four hits.

-- The 33-year-old has a 3.21 ERA and 5.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.